- General School-Wide Behavior Expectations

 For security reasons, we ask that all visitors wear volunteer name tags or a "visitor" badge.
 We know that many wonderful experiences happen at Sexton Mountain.
 Families are invited and encouraged to visit school and/or their child's room to share in his/her experiences.
 Pre-school age children who come with visiting parents must be kept with parents at all times.

 All students will have scheduled times in the cafeteria for lunch.
 Children may bring healthy meals from home or they may purchase meals at school.
-GUESTS Visitors are welcome to join students in the cafeteria but must sign in at the office first and get a visitor badge.

 In order for mealtime to be a pleasant experience for all children we expect students to: